Using Failure Flags by proxy

 process

 The process Failure Flag represents the Gremlin sidecar.
 Running experiments on this Failure Flag will apply the effects to the sidecar.
-Gremlin adds this flag for all services.
+Gremlin adds this flag for all applications.

 response

-The response Failure Flag represents traffic that your service sends in response to a request from another service.
+The response Failure Flag represents traffic that your application sends in response to a request from another application.